IATI/iati-publisher-docs/docs/financials.rst

     :align: center
     :alt: Viewing and editing transaction information from the Transaction List.

-    *Figure 3: Viewing transaction information from the Transaction List.*
+    Figure 3: Viewing the Transaction List for an activity.